chimericdream/minekea-fabric/README.md

 * Glass jars for storing food, liquids, dusts, etc
 * Wrench item
 * Storage blocks (i.e. compressed) for all dyes and a number of other items
+* Vertical stairs
+* Endless end rod
+* More lamp variants
+* Warped wart item and crop
+* Beams for most building blocks (think somewhere between a wall and fence post)
+    * Beam connections can be enabled and disabled by right-clicking with a wrench
+* New basalt brick block and variants

 ### Planned/Possible Features